eallion/mastodon-embed-timeline/CONTRIBUTING.md

 # Contributing to Mastodon embed timeline

-Thanks for your interest in contributing.
-Any feature and improvement from the community to make this project better is always welcome.
+Thanks for your interest in contributing, any feature and improvement from the community to make this project better is always welcome.

 ## 🤝 How to contribute